Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 > **💬 Note**
 >
-> You may have a desire to also use the `originFromAnchorTransform` property on the `HandAnchor` object to convert the joints to world space.
+> You may also have a desire to use the `originFromAnchorTransform` property on the `HandAnchor` object to convert the joints to world space.
 >
 > However, we don't need to do this.
 After all, we're not interested in the *world* position of these joints.
 Only their relative positions to each other, all of which are under the same `HandAnchor`.
 >
 > The math is the same, no matter what basis you're using for your coordinate system, so long as all your data uses that same basis.
 There's no need to waste time calculating the world transform matrix for each joint if we don't have to.

-Plan in place, let's write just a little bit of `updateThumbContacts`.
+Plan in place, let's go through `updateThumbContacts` step by step.

 We're going to loop through each hand, updating the thumb's status for each hand.
 If tracking data isn't available for a hand, we'll go through the `resetThumbContact` process to ensure the state is reset.